viv-visw/my-portfolio/Instagram Analysis/README.md

 I wrote the entire article :P

-Just kidding, here are the main highlights:-
+Just kidding!
+Here are the main highlights:

 - I tried to highlight the Instagram features that were the newest at the time